Veterinary Assistant Instructor

 - Associate degree from an AVMA CVTEA accredited program recognized by the U.S. Secretary of Education or the Council for Higher Education Accreditation (CHEA).

-- Three (3) years of occupational (i.e., practical) experience within the veterinary field.
+- Three (3) years occupational (i.e., practical) experience within the veterinary field.

-- Licensed doctor of veterinary medicine (DVM) or a credentialed veterinary technician (CVT).
+- Must be a licensed doctor of veterinary medicine (DVM) or a credentialed veterinary technician (CVT).